 Acoustic Life of Sheds

-The nature of rural life has seen dramatic change.
-Small farms have been under pressure from shifting markets and expanding agribusiness.
+The nature of rural life has seen dramatic change over the last generation.
+Small farms have been under pressure from shifting markets, expanding agribusiness, and a world in constant flux.
 People relocate, knowledge is dispersed, culture changes, and ritual is lost.
-Farms are still dotted with handmade sheds – some tin, some slab built in timber.

 My friends at Big hART invited me to create a piece of music for a shed in north west Tasmania.
 I worked with the Thomson Family, of Black Ridge Farm, Milabena, together with my colleagues Jim Atkins (sound design), Phil Slater (trumpet), Marshall McGuire (harp), John Rodgers (composer) and the photographer Neal Rodwell.
 Big hART brought together farming families and composers, musicians, sound designers and visual artists to explore the stories and aesthetics of sheds and respond to their shifting existence.